Pioneer Elite Laserdisc Player CLD-97 Repair, AC-3 RF Out and DNR Mod

 As of the time of this writing there are two sellers on Ebay who make and sell these mod boards.
 I decided to get the board from swilber because it includes logic for the muting circuit.
 While the circuit itself has been floating around on the Internet for some time, the design files necessary to order them from a fab house like OSHPark or JCLPCB aren't readily available.
 The seller assures me he plans to open-source the files on Github in the near future.
 I'll try to update this post when/if he does.

 Many players, including the CLD-97 have an internal signal that changes from high (5v) to low (~0v/ground) depending on whether the player is in playback mode or not.
 This is known as the "mute circuit".
 The CLD-97 holds its mute signal high (5v) whenever the player is NOT playing, including when it is paused.
 While the disc is playing, the mute signal is pulled low.
-The mod board uses an additional transistor to switch the circuit off when the mute signal is high, this way.
+The mod board uses an additional transistor to switch the RF output of the board off when the mute signal is high, this way.
 Apparently there can be transient voltage or other garbage in the RF signal when no disc is playing or during pause that can be interpreted as sound and cause noise, so shutting the output off in these situations makes a lot of sense.

 Installing the mod board was extremely simple.
-A guide already exists for this exact player that illustrates all of the installation points, but it leaves a little bit to be desired so I'll give a better illustration below.
+A guide already exists for this exact player that illustrates all of the installation points, but it leaves a little bit to be desired so I'll give a clearer illustration below.

 This seemed to be a good place to attach the mod board.
 It's thin enough that it won't contact the player lid when reassembled.
 (But I did insulate the top of it with Kapton tape before reassembly just to be safe).